Detailed Guide forPharmacy Aides in San Diego County

 Projections of Employment

-In San Diego County, the number of Pharmacy Aides is expected to grow faster than average growth rate for all occupations.
-Jobs for Pharmacy Aides are expected to increase by 20.5 percent, or 150 jobs between 2012 and 2022.
+In San Diego County, the number of Pharmacy Aides is expected to grow slower than average growth rate for all occupations.
+Jobs for Pharmacy Aides are expected to increase by 7.2 percent, or 80 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|